-When I was Head of Cardiothoracic Surgery at Loma Linda University—a Seventh Day Adventist school—we were encouraged to live a healthy lifestyle and eat vegetarian at work to comply with the school’s beliefs.
-Over the years, when friends or patients found out my workplace was a meat-free institution, I was asked the following question time and time again —
+But when friends or patients found out Dr. Gundry’s workplace was a meat-free institution, he was asked the following question time and time again —

 It’s true, of course… beef, chicken and other animal proteins are rich in protein, vitamins, minerals, nutrients, and fatty acids.1 But, meat isn’t the only significant source of protein nature provides.

-And honestly, I think Americans eat too much meat.
 In fact, we are living in an age of protein obsession.
-I call it ‘protein-aholics’.
+It seems most people are ‘protein-aholics’.

 But, before you discover more about protein-rich, low-lectin vegetables… you should start by understanding what proteins are, and how they help functions in your body.